Siege of Verdun (1870): Siege

 After the fall of Metz, the German First Army reinforced the army besieging Verdun.
 The French army at Verdun was at a disadvantage.
 Faced with that situation, after a truce, Verdun surrendered under rare favorable conditions.
 The French garrison was taken prisoner, with the exception of the French National Guard.
 The French officers were paroled, and materials, weapons, cannons, etc. of the city of Verdun were agreed to be restored once peace was restored.
-Not long after Verdun surrendered, the German army defeated the French fortress of Neuf-Brisach.
+Not long after Verdun surrendered, the German army occupied the French fortress of Neuf-Brisach.